sonibk/Gene_finder/README.md

 To start the program import the `MainMenu()` function from the menu module:
 ### disclaimer!!

-in the menu module, MainMenu function ... you need to ensure the path matches your path.
-The path given here matches the data give
+In the menu module, MainMenu function ... you need to ensure the path matches your path.
+The path given here matches the data given